jenniferlieu/project-lomo-in-person-gaming-app/documentation/docs/system-architecture/sequencediagrams.md

    # display to beacon creation page
    activate homePage
-   homePage->>beaconCreationPage: Switch display to "Create a beacon" page deactivate homePage
+   homePage->>createBeaconPage: Switch display to "Create a beacon" page deactivate homePage

-   activate beaconCreationPage
+   activate createBeaconPage
-   beaconCreationPage-->>user: Display beacon creation form to the user
+   createBeaconPage-->>user: Display beacon creation form to the user

    # user fills out the form and submits it
-   user->>beaconCreationPage: User fills out the form and submits it
+   user->>createBeaconPage: User fills out the form and submits it

    # POST new beacon to middleware
-   beaconCreationPage->>apiMiddleware: POST ('api/beacon')
+   createBeaconPage->>apiMiddleware: POST ('api/beacon')
    activate apiMiddleware

    # insert new beacon into database